Geinome/PeoplesDb/Readme.md

 - PeoplesDb.Api.People: Api layer which manages a persons data and stores it in a common database.
 - PeoplesDb.Api.People.Tests: Unit testing project for the api layer

-# Building / Debug
+# Building / Running

-There are two ways to run and debug the application; One using `tye`, and the other using `dotnet`.
+There are two ways to build and run the application; One using `tye`, and the other using `dotnet`.
 First clone the repository and change directory:
 ```powershell
 git clone https://github.com/Geinome/PeoplesDb.git peoplesdb